subsetpark/pantagruel/priv/reference.md

 ```

 Chapter bodies consist of one or more **statements**.
 Each statement expresses
-**proposition** about a procedure or domain and is terminated by a period.
+some **proposition** about a procedure or domain and is terminated by a period.

-The most basic type of **expression** in any statement is **application**,
+A top-level statement can be made of any valid **expression**.
+The statement is
-represented by separating two values with a space, like this: `f x`.

-#### Propositions

-A proposition is just any other expression that should evaluate to true
-for an implementation to be correct.
-Since there are no hard semantics
-imposed on expression evaluation, there are no syntactic constraints on
-propositions; any valid expression can be a proposition. `f x` by itself
-on a line is a synctactically valid body statement, though it might be
+not executed or semantically evaluated; ultimately it's intended to communicate
-hard to gain much insight from it as a reader.
+something to a human reader.

 ### Expressions

-The most common syntactic element is the expression; this is anything that
-should evaluate to some value.
-Expressions are found in the predicate of a
-procedure or constructor declaration, and by themselves as propositions.
-And
-expressions are recursive, so a single expression is very often a compound of
-multiple expressions.

 #### Values